 top of page

-As landlords, it's tempting to view our role through a purely transactional lens—rent comes in, repairs go out, ledger balanced.
-But this approach is not only a missed opportunity, it's ultimately detrimental to long-term success.
+As landlords, it's tempting to view our role through a purely transactional lens—rent comes in, repairs go out, and the ledger balances.
+However, this approach is not only a missed opportunity; it's ultimately detrimental to long-term success.

 The Personal Advantage